 Using Audio Demodulation

-The analyzer can demodulate audio signals, which can help you to identify unknown radio signals.
+The analyzer can demodulate AM and FM signals, which can help you to identify unknown radio signals.
 You access the Audio Demod tab from the Settings control panel of the DPX Spectrum plot display.

 To demodulate an audio signal: